Utopia: Intentional communities and experimental living

-Critical Utopia
+Critical utopia

 Critical utopia is a theory conceptualised by literary theorist Tom Moylan.
 In contrast with utopianism, critical utopia rejects utopia.
-The idea is highly self-referential and uses the idea of utopia to advance society while critiquing it simultaneously.
-A problem with utopianism is identified: it has limitations since the imagined utopia is significantly distant from current society.
+The idea is highly self-referential, and uses the idea of utopia to advance society while simultaneously critiquing it.
+A limitation of utopianism is defined: the imagined utopia is significantly distant from current society.
 Utopia also fails to acknowledge the differences between people that result in differences in experience.
 Moylan explains that "[critical utopias] ultimately refer to something other than a predictable alternative paradigm, for at their core they identify self-critical utopian discourse itself as a process that can tear apart the dominant ideological web.
 Here, then, critical utopian discourse becomes a seditious expression of social change and popular sovereignty carried on in a permanently open process of envisioning what is not yet."

 Cultural legacy

 By one count, more than 400 utopian works in the English language were published prior to the year 1900, and over a thousand during the 20th century.

 Several plays and films also present utopian visions.
 The 1937 film Lost Horizon, the 1954 nudist film Garden of Eden, and the 1984 film The Other Side of the Horizon portray utopian communities.
 They Came to a City, a 1944 British science fiction film, was adapted from the 1943 play of the same title written by J. B. Priestley.
 It portrays the arrival of nine Britons in a mysterious city that to some is a utopia; to others not so much.
-The 2024 Francis Ford Coppolla film Megalopolis considers the obstacles faced by an architect who wants to found a utopian community in an alternate future U.S.A. under a corrupt emperor.
+The 2024 Francis Ford Coppola film Megalopolis considers the obstacles faced by an architect who wants to found a utopian community in an alternate future U.S.A. under a corrupt emperor.
+The anime movie Doraemon: Nobita's Sky Utopia depicts a fake utopia involving mind control.